 Pathogen indicator samples were collected by SMCWPPP staff and were analyzed by Alpha Analytical Laboratories, Inc for E. coli and enterococcus.
-Samples were collected on July 20, 2020.
+Samples were collected on June 14, 2021.

 The MRP requires that five pathogen indicator samples be collected in San Mateo County each year.
-In WY 2020, all five required/planned pathogen indicator samples were collected for a 100% completeness rate.
+In WY 2021, all five required/planned pathogen indicator samples were collected for a 100% completeness rate.

-The reporting limits for E. coli and enterococcus (1 MPN/100mL) met the target RL of 2 MPN/100mL listed in the project QAPP.
+The RLs for E. coli and enterococcus (1 MPN/100mL) met the target RL of 2 MPN/100mL listed in the project QAPP.